-Complete list of Amazon Prime Day 2023 Tech Deals
+Amazon Prime Day 2023's best tech deals

 - Up to 40% off Soundcore Headphones and earbuds

-- Samsung Galaxy Buds2 are $129.99 (save 7%)
+- Samsung Galaxy Buds 2 are $129.99 (save 7%)

 - Samsung Galaxy Buds Live are $99.99 (save 22%)